nodejs/node/doc/api/dgram.md

 router or gateway that forwards a packet decrements the TTL.
 If the TTL is decremented to 0 by a router, it will not be forwarded.

-The argument passed to `socket.setMulticastTTL()` is a number of hops between 0 and 255.
-The default on most systems is `1` but can vary.
+The `ttl` argument may be between 0 and 255.
+The default on most systems is `1`.

 ### socket.setRecvBufferSize(size)
 <!-- YAML